Taking part in decisions about my care

 Shared decision-making means that you will work with a healthcare professional to:

-• Ensure that you understand the benefits and possible risks of different options for your care.
+- Know the benefits and risks of your care options.
 This includes looking at the option of no treatment at all.

 You choose how much you want to engage in decision-making.
 Some people prefer not to take an active role in making decisions with their healthcare professionals.